The-Dizz/JumpyAlien/README.md

 ## Controls

-Press space to jump, it's not very complicated.
+Press space or A on controller to jump , it's not very complicated.
+B or escape to quit

 Resolution, frame rate, and difficulty can be changed in settings.py